IvanMathy/IvanMathy/README.md

 I am a creative engineer, building things that are pretty and techical.
 I enjoy experimenting with emerging technologies and I'm always looking to learn something new.

 Welcome to my personal GitHub profile.
 Here you will find a few open source projects from over the years, some good and some not quite.
-Not everything I do ends up here, most of it either sits somewhere in my computer or behind an NDA.
+Not everything I do ends up here, most of it either sits somewhere in my computer, in a private repo, or behind an NDA.

 ___
 <p align="center">